Bill Guttentag - Credit Marina Brodskaya.JPG

 Bill Guttentag created, executive produced, and directed the NBC series Crime & Punishment, which ran for three seasons (2002-2004).
 The series was part of the Law & Order family of shows, and was created with Dick Wolf, who was also an executive producer.
 Over the series’ run, nearly every show was in the Nielsen top 20.

 He has directed commercials and other projects for a number of Silicon Valley companies including Google, Yahoo, and MasterClass.
+He is also an advisor to Silicon Valley companies including Mattermost and MasterClass, where he directed the first and third classes (James Patterson and Serena Williams).

 He has shown his films and given lectures at many US and international universities including: Yale; Harvard; the University of Pennsylvania; University of California, Berkeley; USC; Peking University; Tsinghua University; Fudan University; Kyoto University; the Hong Kong Academy of Performing Arts; HEC Paris, and Freie Universität Berlin.
 Other screenings include the Academy of Motion Picture Arts and Sciences; the Paley Center for Media; and the Brooklyn Academy of Music.